Hilbert1024/Collection-of-Algorithms/Classification/SVM/README.md

 If the training data is not linearly separable,for data on the wrong side of the margin, the function's value is proportional to the distance from the margin.
 ## Kernel SVM
 We use kernel trick to deal with nonlinear classification problem.
+## SMO
+Sequential minimal optimization (SMO) is an algorithm for solving the quadratic programming (QP) problem that arises during the training of support vector machines (SVM).
+## Files
+svm_kernel:with Gaussian kernel and SMO algorithm,the resluts is
++ train accuracy: 95.0%,
++ test accuracy: 95.5%.